 System foundation

-Connects low-level constraints to high-level architecture choices with less hand-waving.
+Connects hardware, network, and OS constraints to architecture choices with less hand-waving.

 Risk prioritization

-Helps identify whether bottlenecks come from CPU, memory, network, or storage behavior.
+Helps identify whether the problem is most likely CPU, memory, network, or storage related.

 Shared language

-Provides common vocabulary across backend, platform, SRE, and infrastructure teams.
+Provides common vocabulary across engineering, platform, SRE, and infrastructure teams.

 Interview baseline

-Strengthens foundational depth so design answers remain technically credible.
+Strengthens foundational depth so design answers and reviews remain technically credible.

 Context